Variational quantum algorithms on cat qubits: Numerical Experiments

 Figure~\ref{fig:maxcut_qaoa_hardware_agnostic_parallel} shows the same results for the hardware-agnostic gate-based model.
 The trend of the curves is the same, however, the thresholds are shifted towards lower values.
 This is due to the fact that noise is introduced with the same probability at each gate instead of each layer with the same noise model (uniformly depolarizing).
 We draw a first conclusion on this result: the noise model of~\cite{wang2021noise} is relevant to obtain the trend of the results even in an approximated regime where noise is introduced layer-wise.

 Figure~\ref{fig:maxcut_qaoa_cat_qubits} shows the results for the cat qubits model.
 We observe that the trend is the same as the ones for the hardware-agnostic models.

-We are now able to fix the number of layers and compare the models between each other.
-In Figure~\ref{fig:maxcut_qaoa_models_2}, we fix the number of qubits to 5 and the number of layers to 2.
-We now compare the behavior of the convergence across the three noise models defined earlier.
-We observe that all models experience the same transition between a noise-resilient stage to a noise saturating-one.
-We note that the hardware-agnostic model compiled in parallel and the cat qubits model overlap.
+We can then extract noise resiliency thresholds from which we can consider the algorithm to be unaffected by the presence of noise.
+We thus implement a threshold detection routine that extracts the value from which the convergence enters the transient regime.

+Figure~\ref{fig:qaoa_noise_resiliency_thresholds_5_qubits} shows the evolution of the threshold against the number of layers for the two hardware agnostic models and for the cat qubits model.
+Appendix~\ref{sec:qaoa_noise_resiliency_thresholds} regroups all the configurations simulated.
+We observe that the thresholds shifts to lower values as the number of layers increases.
+This could be explained by the Theorem~\ref{th:upper_bound}, which stands that the performance of the algorithm might degrade exponentially with the number of layers considering noise and $\left|\partial C/\partial\theta\right|\leq D p^{L+1}$ with $D \in \mathbb{R}$.
+We note that the hardware-agnostic model compiled in parallel (gate-based) and the cat qubits model overlap at low values of number of layers but starts diverging as the number of layers increases.
+The thresholds for the cat qubits model are slightly higher that the thresholds of the hardware-agnostic one.
+Appendix~\ref{sec:qaoa_noise_resiliency_thresholds} confirms this observation when varying the number of qubits up to 10.
 The layer-wise model reaches the noise resilient regime earlier than the others, and this was expected given that noise is introduced at each layer and not at each time step of the circuit.

-We can now comment on the fact that there is not difference in the thresholds for the parallel hardware-agnostic and the cat qubits model.